 2010s: EUA continued to grow in reach and size.
 During this time Rich Tennessen became President and a few years later Kristin Dufek became Vice President.
 In August 2016, EUA acquired a local Milwaukee firm, Kindness Architecture, a seven-person team, that worked with multi-family, mixed use and senior living clients.
 Then, in May 2017, EUA announced expansion to the Rocky Mountain region through the acquisition of Denver-based architecture and interior design firm Burkettdesign and their 27-person staff.
 EUA continued to see growth in clients, projects and staff; making it one of the largest architectural firms in Wisconsin, with projects and presence throughout the U.S.

 Today: EUA specializes in several markets including education, workplace, healthcare, senior living, student housing, mixed-use, community, industrial, aerospace and science + technology.
-With more than 200 people on staff, EUA has added significant clients and projects to its design portfolio, including Fiserv Forum, American Family Insurance Amphitheater, American Family Field (formerly Miller Park), Northwestern Mutual, Acuity Insurance, GE Medical Systems, Wisconsin State Fair Park, Discovery World, Manpower’s International Headquarters, Lockheed Martin, Verona Area School District (the largest K-12 referendum in Wisconsin’s history), the build out of Charter Communications regional Denver campus and the Milwaukee Intermodal Station, among many others.
-Additionally, EUA supports national clients with their spaces across the country and maintains professional and business licensing in a number of states, completing work in 34 states.
+With more than 250 people on staff, EUA has added significant clients and projects to its design portfolio, including Fiserv Forum, American Family Insurance Amphitheater, American Family Field (formerly Miller Park), Northwestern Mutual, Acuity Insurance, GE Medical Systems, Oshkosh Corporation Global HQ, Titletown Office, Discovery World, Manpower’s International Headquarters, Verona High School (the largest K-12 referendum in Wisconsin’s history), the build out of Charter Communications regional Denver campus and the Milwaukee Intermodal Station, among many others.
+Additionally, EUA supports a number of national clients with their spaces across the country and maintains professional and business licensing in a number of states, completing work in 46 states.

-Future: EUA is planning for strategic future growth that includes continuing to vet opportunities for geographic expansion, market and service growth, leading quality designs and forward-thinking architectural project delivery to meet the changing needs of our clients and employees.
+Future: EUA is planning for strategic future growth that includes continuing to vet opportunities for geographic expansion, market and service growth, leading quality designs and forward-thinking, integrated architectural and engineering project delivery to meet the changing needs of our clients and employees.